Bank of Scotland: International expansion

 The arrival of North Sea oil to Scotland in the 1970s allowed the Bank of Scotland to expand into the energy sector.
-The Bank later used this expertise in energy finance to expand internationally.
+The bank later used this expertise in energy finance to expand internationally.
 The first international office opened in Houston, Texas, followed by more in the United States, Moscow and Singapore.
-In 1987, the Bank acquired Countrywide Bank of New Zealand (later sold to Lloyds TSB in 1998).
-The Bank later expanded into the Australian market by acquiring the Perth-based Bank of Western Australia.
+In 1987, the bank acquired Countrywide Bank of New Zealand (later sold to Lloyds TSB in 1998).
+In 1995 the bank expanded into the Australian market by acquiring Perth based Bankwest.

-A controversial period in the Bank's history was the attempt in 1999 to enter the United States retail banking market via a joint venture with evangelist Pat Robertson.
+A controversial period in the bank's history was the attempt in 1999 to enter the United States retail banking market via a joint venture with evangelist Pat Robertson.
 The move was met with criticism from civil rights groups in the UK, owing to Robertson's controversial views on homosexuality.
-The Bank was forced to cancel the deal when Robertson described Scotland as a "dark land overrun by homosexuals".
+The bank was forced to cancel the deal when Robertson described Scotland as a "dark land overrun by homosexuals".

 HBOS

-Formation of HBOS

 In the late 1990s, the UK financial sector market underwent a period of consolidation on a large scale.
 Many of the large building societies were demutualising and becoming banks in their own right or merging with existing banks.
 For instance Lloyds Bank and TSB Bank merged in 1995 to create Lloyds TSB.
 In 1999, the Bank of Scotland made a takeover bid for National Westminster Bank.
 Since the Bank of Scotland was significantly smaller than the English-based NatWest, the move was seen as an audacious and risky move.
 However, The Royal Bank of Scotland tabled a rival offer, and a bitter takeover battle ensued, with the Royal Bank the victor.

+In 2000, the Bank of Scotland became the first bank in the United Kingdom to introduce the concept of mobile banking, using WAP mobile phones.
+A simple and basic concept, the system allowed customers to only access account information, but it has been credited since for paving the way for the advancement and increased usage of mobile banking.
 The Bank of Scotland was now the centre of other merger opportunities.
 A proposal to merge with the Abbey National was explored, but later rejected.
 In 2001, the Bank of Scotland and the Halifax agreed a merger to form HBOS ("Halifax Bank of Scotland").

-HBOS Reorganisation Act

-In 2006, HBOS secured the passing of the HBOS Group Reorganisation Act 2006, a private Act of Parliament that would allow the group to operate within a simplified structure.
-The Act allowed HBOS to make the Governor and Company of the Bank of Scotland a public limited company, Bank of Scotland plc, which became the principal banking subsidiary of HBOS.
+In 2006, HBOS secured the passing of the HBOS Group Reorganisation Act 2006, a local act of Parliament that would allow the group to operate within a simplified structure.
+The act allowed HBOS to make the Governor and Company of the Bank of Scotland a public limited company, Bank of Scotland plc, which became the principal banking subsidiary of HBOS.
 Halifax plc and Capital Bank plc transferred their undertakings to Bank of Scotland plc, and although the Halifax brand name was retained, Halifax then began to operate under the latter company's UK banking licence.
 Capital Bank branding was phased out.

-The provisions in the Act were implemented on 17 September 2007.

-Lloyds Banking Group

-Following the implosion of the Bank of Scotland in 2008, HBOS Group agreed to be taken over by Lloyds TSB Group.
+The provisions in the act were implemented on 17 September 2007.
+In 2008, HBOS Group agreed to be taken over by Lloyds TSB Group during the Great Recession.